TheodorJ/CMU-17-331-Project/README.md

 First, install Python and Pip:

-`sudo apt-get install python3 python3-pip`
+`apt-get install python3 python3-pip`

 Next, install relevant Python packages:

-`sudo pip3 install Django==2.0.7`
+`pip3 install Django==2.0.7`

+If Pip threw a locale error, try running `export LC_ALL=C`

 Django version 2.0.7 is necessary, since version 2.1 does not work with the default installation of Python3.

-`sudo pip3 install gunicorn whitenoise dj-database-url psycopg2-binary django-heroku ipfsapi`
+`pip3 install gunicorn whitenoise dj-database-url psycopg2-binary django-heroku ipfsapi`

 After this succeeds, installation should be complete.